-This first software release already covers tasks T2.1 and T2.2 of WP2.
+This intermediate software release already covers tasks T2.1 and T2.2 of WP2.
 Entity linking already has broad language support and shows very good performance on the test datasets.
-We still struggle with language transfer on the task of Named Entity Recognition even though our research shows promising results as reported in D2.1.
+We achieved very good language transfer results on the task of Named Entity Recognition.